stavrosbetas/MyCommands/vim.md

 ```

 #### Add character(s) in the beginning of xyz lines
-Comment lines 1 to line 4
+Comment lines 1 to 4
 ```bash
 :1,4s/^/#/
 ```